Car History Report

 Chances are you’ve heard of the myriad of companies that provide car history reports.
-But do you understand how to use them to help you find your dream car?
+But do you understand how to use them to help you find your next car?

 Is a Report Free or not?

-If you’re researching a used car with a private seller, pay for a report (or for multiple reports during a certain period).
+If you’re thinking about buying a used car with a private seller, pay for a vehicle report (or for multiple reports during a certain period).
 Do your own research rather than rely on a report the seller provides to be sure it’s accurate and up to date.

 Is There a Public Site With Car Histories?